gladstone-institutes/bibliometrics/README.md

 ## Score top-down networks

-The `score.py` script takes a top-down network file and outputs the same network but with each node containing a score.
+The `score.py` script takes a top-down network file and outputs the same network but with each node containing a score attribute.

 Article nodes can be scored by: